spikegrobstein/flatironschool-deployment_lecture/lecture.md

     useradd -s /bin/bash -G sudo -m USERNAME

 Replace `USERNAME` with the name of your user.
+Typically, I use my first name, but some people use first initial, last name or their handle (Twitter or GitHub username).

-Next, you want to create a password for your user, so run the following command:
+Next, because your user has no password set by default, you want to set a password for your user, so run the following command:

     passwd USERNAME

 Again, replace `USERNAME` with the name of your user.

 You will be prompted for the new user's password, so choose one, type it and press enter.
 Then type it again to confirm.
+When you type, the text will not be printed to the screen; in fact, no characters are printed to the screen, but rest assured, it's accepting the input.

-Again, this password should be relatively secure and difficult to guess.
-It's ok to use the same password that you used for the `root` user when setting up the machine.
+This password should be relatively secure and difficult to guess.
 The Internet is a dangerous place and there are automated attacks that scour the internet for vulnerabilities.
 One of the most common attacks that you'll see is ssh login attempts.
 Bots iterate over all the machines on the Internet, try to connect to ssh using a variety of common usernames (root,